ast-grep/ast-grep.github.io/website/guide/project/lint-rule.md

     message: The class name
 ```

 Instead of highlighting the whole method declaration and class declaration, we are just highlighting the method name and class name.
 The `style` field specifies the highlighting style.
 The `message` field specifies the message to be displayed in the editor extension.
-See this post for a [demo](https://x.com/hd_nvim/status/1924120276939256154).
+See this post for a [demo](https://x.com/hd_nvim/status/1924120276939256154) and [the example](/catalog/typescript/missing-component-decorator.html) in catalog.

 :::tip VSCode Extension respects `labels`
 ast-grep's LSP diagnostic reporting also respects the labels configuration.
 Labels with messages are displayed in the editor extension as [diagnostic related information](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#diagnosticRelatedInformation).
 Users can jump to the label by clicking the message in the editor.